benipeled/scylla/docs/dev/testing.md

 servers, when tests end.
 `test.py` automatically detects if a cluster can not be shared with a subsequent test because it was manipulated with.
-Today the check is quite simple: any cluster that has has nodes added or removed, started or stopped, even if it ended up in the same state as it was at the beginning of the test, is considered "dirty".
+Today the check is quite simple: any cluster that has nodes added or removed, started or stopped, even if it ended up in the same state as it was at the beginning of the test, is considered "dirty".
 Such clusters are not returned to the pool, but destroyed, and